rhuwellsamano/budget-app/README.md

 yarn start
 ```

-*Note: This is application only works on http://localhost:3000 (only on Port 3000);
+*Note: This application only works on http://localhost:3000 (only on Port 3000);
 CORS will block you otherwise.*

-Just login with yout Google Account and you're in!
+Just login with your Google Account and you're in!

 - Slide the Slider to alter the Election Percentage (between 1% and 30%)
 - Adjust your Salary Income (it will adjust to USD)